adhyuthn/evOS/README.md

 ## evOS - evo's eXpOS

-eXpOS is an attempt to create an operting system from scratch.
-Designed for the [Operating Systems Laboratory Course](https://exposnitc.github.io/) at NIT Calicut.
+eXpOS is an attempt to create an operting system from scratch for a hypothetical `XSM` architecture.
+Designed as per the [Operating Systems Laboratory Course](https://exposnitc.github.io/) at NIT Calicut.
+`XSM` is a Assembly like language for writing programs.
+`SPL` is an abstraction for `XSM`.
+It provides simple constructs like loops and aliasing.
+`EXPL` is a high level language for writing user programs.
+Compiles to XSM instructions.

 ---

-> [!TOOLS]
-> `configs.sh` contains some functions that eased my way around navigating the the tools.
+> - `configs.sh` contains some functions that eased my way around navigating the the tools.
-> `vim/` contains syntax files for XSM, SPL and EXPL.
+> - `vim/` contains syntax files for XSM, SPL and EXPL.

 ---